Literature: The Long Walk

 Garraty: God's garden?
 What about God's garden, Olson?

 Olson: It's full.
 Of.
 Weeds.

 Olson: I don't.
 Want.
 To die.

-Rasputinian Death / Body Horror: Hank Olson is shot in the belly as he climbs up onto the halftrack.
+- Rasputinian Death: Hank Olson is shot in the belly as he climbs up onto the halftrack.
 The next two bullets knock him to the ground, then he takes three more, and then he starts to sit up.
-More shots lay him out, but he manages to get to his feet and start walking - even though his intestines are now spilling out of his body.
+More shots lay him out, but he manages to get to his feet and start walking, even though his intestines are now spilling out of his body.
 After he finally falls dead, the soldiers put two more bullets in him and take him away.

-One might argue that this trope applies to Percy What's-His-Name as well, as he tries to sneak away from the Walk under cover of darkness.
+- Percy tries to sneak away from the Walk under cover of darkness.
 Of course, it doesn't work—the soldiers have sophisticated tracking equipment.
 They shoot him as soon as he leaves the road, and Percy should have known that would happen.

-Why Don't You Just Shoot Him?: Averted.
-The soldiers on the half-tracks have no problems shooting Runners under any circumstances, although they still have to give out the mandated three warnings unless the Walkers directly attack the vehicles.
+- Why Don't You Just Shoot Him?: Averted.
+The soldiers on the half-tracks have no problems shooting Walkers under any circumstances, although they still have to give out the mandated three warnings unless the Walkers directly attack the vehicles.